Ginebra San Miguel: Ginebra San Miguel brand history

+Legal issues

+In the 2024 trademark infringement case, the Court of Appeals reversed the IPOPHL's decision and ruled that Duke Frasco cannot use “Frasco” as trade name on his company's bottled water and containers since it resulted in patent infringement of the registered trademark Frasco used by GSMI's on its gin label.

+Calendar girls

+The annual tradition of releasing calendars featuring female celebrities started in 1988 which they named the Ginebra San Miguel Super Angels.
+This was inspired by the US TV series Charlie’s Angels.
+These calendars are used as promotional material which are widely displayed in barbershops, sari-sari stores, mini-groceries and other venues frequented by liquor consumers.

 Monde Selection awards

 GSMI has received eight Quality Awards (five golds and three silvers) at the 2012 World Quality Selections, organized yearly by Monde Selection.
 Three of the brands have also earned the Monde Selection's International High Quality Trophy, granted to products achieving Grand Gold or Gold Awards for three consecutive years.